reactjs/react.dev/content/docs/concurrent-mode-reference.md

 `useDeferredValue` accepts an **optional Suspense Config** with a `timeoutMs`.
 This timeout (in milliseconds) tells React how long the deferred value is allowed to lag behind.

-React will always try to use a shorter lag when network and device allows it.
+React will always try to use a shorter lag when the network and device allows it.